Tony Yoka: Professional career

-Yoka was next set to face the undefeated Croatian heavyweight Petar Milas on September 10, 2021, at the Stade Roland Garros in Paris, France.
+Yoka was next set to face the undefeated Croatian heavyweight Petar Milas on 10 September 2021, at the Stade Roland Garros in Paris, France.
 Yoka was the bigger and more experienced boxer heading into the bout, and accordingly entered as a betting favorite.
 Yoka's fight was once again broadcast on ESPN+ in the US and Canal+ in France.
 Yoka won the fight by technical knockout, stopping Milas at the very last second of the seventh round.

-Yoka was expected to face Carlos Takam on January 15, 2022, in a fight which was supposed to take place at the Accor Arena in Paris, France.
-Shortly after the bout was scheduled however, Takam withdrew due to injury.
-On December 10, 2021, it was announced that Martin Bakole would step in as Takam's replacement.
-The fight was postponed on December 28, 2021, due to measures imposed to combat the spread of COVID-19.
+Yoka was expected to face Carlos Takam on 15 January 2022, in a fight which was supposed to take place at the Accor Arena in Paris, France.
+However, shortly after the bout was scheduled, Takam withdrew due to injury.
+On 10 December 2021, it was announced that Martin Bakole would step in as Takam's replacement.
+The fight was postponed on 28 December 2021, due to measures imposed to combat the spread of COVID-19.
 Yoka instead chose to enter negotiations to face Filip Hrgović in an IBF title eliminator.
 The IBF later ruled Yoka ineligible to enter an agreement with any opponent other than Martin Bakole, as the two had already signed contracts to face each other.
-Yoka's fight with Bakole was rescheduled for May 14.
+Yoka's fight with Bakole was rescheduled for 14 May 2022.
 He lost the fight by majority decision, after suffering two knockdowns, in the first and fifth rounds.